 \subsection{Cosmic ray test system}

-To evaluate the performance of the prototype iTOF-MRPC, a cosmic ray test stand system has been set up.
-Two identical MRPC prototypes are assembled and act as time references for each other.
-The performance of the two MRPCs can be considered identical.
-According to this hypothesis, we have:
+A cosmic ray test stand system was used to evaluate the performance of the iTOF-MRPC prototype.
+Two identical MRPC prototypes were assembled and used as time references to each other.
+The performances of the two MRPCs can be considered identical.
+According to this hypothesis, we have